carlospeon/dnstap2clickhouse/doc/dnstap2clickhouse.md

 CAVEATS
 =======
 **UnixSocket location, owner and permissions**.
-DNS server process must be able to write to it.
+DNS server process must be able to write to it, so:
 * Choose an appropriate directory, specially if DNS server runs confined by *SELinux*.
 * Set an approriate *systemd* user for dnstap2clickhouse.
 Tipically same user as the DNS server is recommended.

+**Configuration permissions**
+Configuration store ClickHouse password so is not world accesible by default.
+Set a proper owner/group to it.

 **Startup order/dependecies**.
 Tipically dnstap2clickhouse should start before the DNS server in order to